Welcome to the latest edition of The Road to Zero Report

 Percentage of network that is van accessible

-Percentage of network with live data – As of the 31st March 2025, more than 80% of the public chargepoints covered by Zapmap show live data status, marking a 5% increase in live data coverage from last year.
-[Zapmap, GOV.UK]
+Percentage of network with live dataAs of the 1st of June 2026, 85% of both chargers and devices covered by Zapmap show live data status, representing approximately a 5% increase in live data coverage from last year.
+[Zapmap]

 Ease